 Lama Tsultrim Allione

-Lama Tsultrim Allione, author and international teacher, founded Tara Mandala with her late husband, David Petit, in 1994.
-Tara Mandala was inspired by a vision she had of a Western retreat center, while living in the Himalayas in the 1970s.
-Today Lama Tsultrim serves as Tara Mandala’s spiritual director and resident teacher.
+Lama Tsultrim Allione, author and international teacher, founded Tara Mandala in 1994.
+Inspired by the vision of a Western retreat center while living in the Himalayas in the 1970s, Lama Tsultrim founded Tara Mandala with her husband David Petit, where she is now the spiritual director and resident teacher.

-Lama Tsultrim also authored Feeding Your Demons: Ancient Wisdom for Resolving Inner Conflict (Little Brown Co.
-2008), a book that connects the wisdom of Tibetan Buddhism with the Western concept of the psyche, addressing major cultural issues and the roots of our suffering.
-This National Bestseller is based on Lama Tsultrim’s pioneering technique using five steps to nurture the parts of ourselves that we usually fight.
+Lama Tsultrim also authored the recently published Feeding Your Demons: Ancient Wisdom for Resolving Inner Conflict, which connects the knowledge of Tibetan Buddhism with the modern psyche, addressing major cultural issues and the roots of our suffering.
+This National Bestseller is based on Lama Tsultrim’s pioneering technique using five steps to nurture the parts of ourselves we usually fight.